 Our end-to-end Marketing Mix Modeling software MassTer not only allows to easily estimate a Pooled Model while automatically dealing with data normalization but also offers the user the flexibility to split national variables into regions to find out whether consumers react differently to media and marketing.
 The result is a granular model that provides actionable Media Mix insights at the regional level.

 These regional results are then fueled seamlessly into our optimizer allowing to adjust media investments while accounting for both regional and national effects, resulting in a better representation of the ground truth.

-MASS Analytics promotes a contemporary MMM approach delivering faster, automated, and dynamic models powered by Machine Learning to accurately measure the impact of media and marketing in a complex and interactive media landscape.
+MASS Analytics promotes a contemporary Marketing Mix Modeling approach delivering faster, automated, and dynamic models powered by Machine Learning to accurately measure the impact of media and marketing in a complex and interactive media landscape.

 To find out how our experts and tools can help you optimize your marketing ROI using Pooled Regression technique, book a demo with us here.